from-explore/Porto/README.md

 <a id="Providers"></a>
 ## C : Providers

-Providers (are short names for Service Providers).
+Providers (are short names for Task Providers).

-Service providers are the central place of configuring and bootstrapping a Container.
+Task providers are the central place of configuring and bootstrapping a Container.

-They are the place where you register things such as container bindings, event listeners, middleware, routes... to the framework service container.
+They are the place where you register things such as container bindings, event listeners, middleware, routes... to the framework Task container.

 #### Principles:
 - A Container MAY have one or many Providers and MAY have no Provider at all.
 - There are 2 types of Providers in a Container, the Main Provider, and the Additional Providers.
-- The Main Service Provider: this is the Service Provider that is named after its Container (Example in a Car Container it will be named CarServiceProvider).
+- The Main Task Provider: this is the Task Provider that is named after its Container (Example in a Car Container it will be named CarServiceProvider).
-- The Additional Service Providers: any additional Providers in the Container.
+- The Additional Task Providers: any additional Providers in the Container.
 (Example PoliciesServiceProvider or EventsServiceProvider).
 - The Main Provider is responsible for registering the Additional Providers.
 - The Main Provider will be auto registered in the framework by the Port layer.
 - In case a Provider needs to be used in a Container, the Container MUST have a Main Provider first.
 Then the main Provider job is to load the additional Providers in the Container (Events Provider, Policies Provider,...).